gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 IDEs and other tools leverage the tooling API to access information about tests executed by Gradle.
 Each test event sent via the tooling API includes a test descriptor containing metadata such as a human-readable name, class name, and method name.

+We introduced a new method to the `TestOperationDescriptor` interface to provide the test display name – `getTestDisplayName`.
+It returns the display name of the test that can be used by IDEs to present the test in a human-readable format.
+It is transparently passed from the frameworks, enabling IDEs to use them without requiring transformations.
+Previously, the display name could be obtained only by parsing the operation display name, which was not always reliable.

-For JUnit5 and Spock, we updated the test descriptor for dynamic and parameterized tests to include information about the class name and method name containing the test.
+Additionally, for JUnit5 and Spock, we updated the test descriptor for dynamic and parameterized tests to include information about the class name and method name containing the test.
-Additionally, we improved the display names so that they are transparently passed from the frameworks, enabling IDEs to use them without requiring transformations.

 These enhancements enable IDEs to offer improved navigation and reporting capabilities for dynamic and parameterized tests.